-- approximately \$\frac{1}{2}\$ million to finalize part 2 of our COVA trial of Sarconeos (BIO101) in respiratory failures linked to COVID-19 (to be given priority due to the current focus on developing treatments for COVID-19); - approximately \$ million to finalize our Phase 2 clinical trial (SARA-INT) of Sarconeos (BIO101) in sarcopenia with top line results; - approximately \$ million to commence our development of Sarconeos (BIO101) in DMD (with enrollment of the first patient in the trial) following IND approval from the FDA and EMA, subject to better control of COVID-19 in Europe and the United States; and - the remainder to continue to build our preclinical research and development platform on retinopathies and for other new and on-going research and development activities, working capital and other general corporate purposes.
+- approximately \$10.0 million to finalize part 2 of our COVA trial of Sarconeos (BIO101) in respiratory failures linked to COVID-19 (to be given priority due to the current focus on developing treatments for COVID-19); - approximately \$3.0 million to finalize our Phase 2 clinical trial (SARA-INT) of Sarconeos (BIO101) in sarcopenia with top line results; - approximately \$2.0 million to commence our development of Sarconeos (BIO101) in DMD (with enrollment of the first patient in the trial) following IND approval from the FDA and EMA, subject to better control of COVID-19 in Europe and the United States; and - the remainder to continue to build our preclinical research and development platform on retinopathies and for other new and on-going research and development activities, working capital and other general corporate purposes.

-We expect our existing capital resources, together with the proceeds from the offering, will fund our planned operating expenses for at least the next 12 months.
+We expect our existing capital resources, and including our ability to draw down on our credit facility with ATLAS (up to €15 million), together with the proceeds from the offering, will fund our planned operating expenses for at least the next 12 months.
 However, we will need additional funds to advance our drug candidates beyond the intended uses described above.
 We currently plan to develop our drug candidates through clinical PoC and seek licensing and/or partnership opportunities for regulatory approval and commercialization.
 Until then, we may satisfy our future cash needs through public or private equity or debt financings, government or other third-party funding, or a combination of these approaches.